OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-overview.md

 # Overview of debugging Office Add-ins

-Debugging Office Add-ins is essentially the same as debugging any web application; but there isn't a single set of tools that all add-in developers can use.
-This is because add-ins can be developed on different operating systems and can run cross-platform.
-This article will help you find the detailed debugging guidance for your development environment.
+Debugging Office Add-ins is essentially the same as debugging any web application.
+However, a single set of tools won't work for all add-in developers.
+This is because add-ins can be developed on different operating systems and run cross-platform.
+This article helps you find the detailed debugging guidance for your development environment.

 > [!NOTE]
 > This article is concerned with debugging in the narrow sense of setting breakpoints and stepping through code.
 For guidance on testing and troubleshooting, start with [Test Office Add-ins](test-debug-office-add-ins.md) and [Troubleshoot development errors with Office Add-ins](troubleshoot-development-errors.md).